Wimbledon Whites or Ascot’s dinner suits and hats, these infamous events are easily recognised for their lavish dress codes

 Traditional British summer events are when stereotypes are embraced.
 Scones, tea and strawberries are all out in force and celebrated across the nation.

-Wimbledon and Royal Ascot are the quintessential British events that sum up our internationally acclaimed events season.
-Watched from all over the world by millions of people, British or not, there are many lessons to be learnt from these events.
+Wimbledon and Royal Ascot are the quintessential British events that sum up our summer events season.
+Watched by millions of people, there are many lessons to be learnt from these events.

 A DRESS CODE CAN BE A GOOD THING